What are relative income effects?

 C) Isabel is similar to Jason, but she doesn’t care about being disrespected per se, she’s concerned about how that disrespect will affect her goals- like finding a partner, securing a job, being taken seriously in civil society etc.

 E) Xi is upset by the high relative income of others because he believes these incomes give the rich disproportionate power, undermining democratic decision-making.
-If this hunch is right, he may be impacted by decision-making which actually does favour the rich- even when it doesn’t show up in changes to absolute income.
+This undermines his confidence.

 Of these feelings, I think only Lisa’s can clearly be equated with envy.
 Some seem like clearly reasonable concerns, at least as far as they go, others will have to be debated on their own merits.
 Marco’s claims about the salaries of advertising executives, for example, can be debated, but to treat them as obviously malicious envy seems wrong.